History, tourist information, and nearby accommodation

 Kilmory Knap Chapel - 2.4 miles (Historic Church)

 St Columba's Cave - 2.7 miles (Historic Building)

 Eilean Mor: St Cormac's Chapel - 3.7 miles (Historic Church)

 Loch Fyne - 10.2 miles (Countryside)

 Avinagillan Standing Stone - 10.6 miles (Prehistoric Site)

-Cairnbaan Cup And Ring Marks - 10.8 miles (Prehistoric Site)
+Cairnbaan Cup and Ring Marks - 10.8 miles (Prehistoric Site)

-Nearest Accommodation to Castle Sween:
+Nearest Holiday Cottages to Castle Sween: